RicardoMoralees/HeroesApp/README.md

 # HeroesApp
 Android Kotlin app.
-Just a list of heroes, a search and a detail screen.
+Just a list of heroes and a detail screen.
 Using MVVM, Coroutines and Flow.